netarchivesuite/so-me/jodel/README.md

 ## To harvest cities for an hour

-* This is currently set up to harvest only Aarhus, via the Aarhus-account that we have, which is not uploaded to github *

 cd jodel
 ./harvest-jodel.sh

+New cities must be added to harvest-jodel.sh
-Details of how the harvest happens can be configured in the config-section at the start of harvet-jodel.py
+Details of how the harvest happens can be configured in the config-section at the start of harvest-jodel.py